Environments (beta)

 Each environment has its own set of Secrets and any object lookups performed from an app in an environment will by default look for objects in the same environment.

-By default, every workspace has a single environment called “main”.
-New environments can be created on the CLI:
+By default, every workspace has a single Environment called “main”.
+New Environments can be created on the CLI:

 modal environment create dev